Solutions for Risk Exposure®

 General Property Policy Form

-The General Property Policy Form may be issued to owners or lessees of non-residential buildings or units, or residential condominium buildings that are uninsurable under the RCBAP.
+The General Property Policy Form may be issued to owners or lessees of non-residential buildings or units, or residential condominium buildings that are uninsurable under the Residential Condominium Building Association Policy (RCBAP).

 • Hotel or motel with normal guest occupancy of 6 months or more;